na-na-hi/renget/archive/carrot-hazel-archive.md

 [TOC2]

 ***
-### Overture 1: On the tale of a valiant wolf, and a mischievous cat so far
+### Prelude 1: On the tale of a valiant wolf, and a mischievous cat so far
 “It’s as beautiful as always, don’t you think?” the Lycanroc affirms with a bark “Sure, for you!
 You were not drowning just down there in the ocean” The Liepard replies slightly annoyed with a hiss, “But yeah, sunsets will always make me happy, it’s an omen that the night is finally arriving”
 The Liepard keeps watching the sun being swallowed by the darkness of the ocean close to the edge of the ravine, where they first met, the golden orange sky, the same tones of the Lycanroc, being taken over by the purple hue of the incoming night, the same color as hers